 It’s at times like these when great questions linger, that fresh ideas are presented that have the ability to shift paradigms and introduce new systems of doing business … ideas that can alter human history.

 The world’s current ‘take, make and dispose” economic model relies on large quantities of cheap, easily accessible materials and energy, as well as planned obsolescence.

 It is a model that we have relied upon since the dawn of the industrial revolution, and as resource depletion draws near, there is a LEGITIMATE QUESTION as to whether this model is rapidly approaching its physical constraints.

 There are few simple forces at play.

 Fact 1: The world’s population is growing…….EXPONENTIALLY!
 Between 1900 and 2000 the increase in world population was three times greater than the entire previous history of humanity– an increase from 1.5 to 6.1 billion in just 100 years.
-Current estimates put our population at 7 billion in 2017.
-(Source: Our World In Data)
+The current world population is more than 7.8 billion.

 Here are the current estimates of depletion of these 5 commonly used resources:

 Water: The United Nations projects that by 2025, 1.8 billion people will be living in countries or regions with absolute water scarcity.

 Oil: Rystad Energy estimates that the world has about 2,092 billion barrels of reserves, or about 70 years’ worth of oil at today’s production rate of 30 billion barrels per year.

 Natural Gas: There was enough gas in proven reserves to meet 58.6 years of global production starting at the end of 2010.